Helping software development teams deliver secure software without expert support.

 We are now working to find effective ways to disseminate these techniques to the thousands of companies faced with increasing security threats and new GDPR accountability rules.
 That means us; that means you; that means many thousands of other developers, both individuals and in teams.

 How could anybody achieve that?
 We tackle it in three ways, with research, publication and promotion:

-Research: We’re working with dozens of other researchers around the world: in UCL, University of Bristol, Saarland University, Paderborn University, Carnegie Mellon University, in UK government, and many other places.
+Research: We’re working with dozens of other researchers around the world: in University College London, University of Bristol, Ruhn Universität Bochum, Leibniz Universität Hannover, Paderborn University, Carnegie Mellon University, in UK government, and many other places.
 We’re learning things that few security experts know and none have publicised.
 We work with parallel projects: the Johnny project examining security and solo programmers; and the Jenny project exploring motivation for security.
 Our own research has taught us things that few security experts know and none have publicised.
 We’re learning how programmers really react to security and how we can make secure development exciting and rewarding for those involved.

 Publication: We’re publishing academic papers to prove through peer review what we have is valid.
 And we’re publishing how to guides like this website to help other people to help your and others learn what you want to know.